Clever Dollar Store Solution to Update a Simple Canopy Tent

 Because of the position of the tent I put a curtain on 2 sides of the canopy.
 Once hung I added self-stick Velcro (which I also purchased at Dollar General) to the corners to so that the edges closed around the post.
 I used the Velcro thinking that it would be easier to adjust curtains as I saw fit and not be stuck with a certain design if I had sewn them shut.
 It worked out great.

-I then decided to make a tie back for when I didn’t want the curtains down for shade on the canopy.
+For when I didn’t want the curtains down for shade on the canopy I decided to make some tiebacks.
 I had some leftover fabric that I cut 24″ wide x 5″ high.
 I then folded over the edges and sewed them so they wouldn’t fray.
 You could easily make this a no sew project with some Iron on Hemming Tape.
 Then I added the self-stick Velcro to the ends.
 I did end up sewing these on to make sure they were extra secure.

 I had thought about adding a bow to the tie back but I already put up this little beauty that I made from leftover deck boards and it was a little on the girly side….I didn’t want my husband to revolt if I took it up another notch.